theiothing/Home-Automation-Devices/README.md

 In order to install ESP8266 core in arduino IDE you can see [this repository](https://github.com/esp8266/Arduino) or follow instructions [here](https://arduino-esp8266.readthedocs.io/en/2.4.0/)

 Chips use MQTT protocol for communication.
-Herewith a link to the [library](https://github.com/knolleary/pubsubclient) which is the better so far.
+Herewith a link to the [library](https://github.com/knolleary/pubsubclient) which is the best and most wideley used so far.

 They are used hooked up to [NODE-RED](https://nodered.org/) and [HOME ASSISTANT](https://home-assistant.io/) (HA) platforms.
 The easiest way is to use HA as dashboard and main control system while I use NODE-RED for creating automations.